what to expect at Dayton Children's during COVID-19

 if I need to come to any Dayton Children’s location, will I have to do anything different when I arrive?

 We have limited entrances at the main and south campuses, so follow the signs to the open entrance.
-All patients and visitors are screened for symptoms (cough, difficulty breathing, shortness of breath or a fever greater than or equal to 100 degrees F) and have their temperature taken.
+All patients and visitors are screened for symptoms and have their temperature taken.

 what are my options if I want to do my child’s appointment at home?

-Each clinic is a little different and some are offering phone visits and video visits.
+Each clinic is a little different and many are offering video visits.
 Your care team will talk through your options and you can decide together what will be best for you and your child.
 Please be sure your MyKidsChart account is working, if you have one, or sign up for an account now!
-Having a MyKidsChart will enable you to communicate with your provider and prepare you for a video visit, if scheduled.
+Having MyKidsChart will enable you to communicate with your provider and prepare you for a video visit, if scheduled.

 I’m going to do a video visit with my child’s provider. what should I do to prepare?

 First, download the MyKidsChart app, and make sure that you are able to sign into your MyKidsChart account.
 If you don’t have an account, sign up here!
 Then, download the Zoom app.
 We also recommend testing your connection before your visit once the app is installed.